TL;DR: The Busy Reader's Guide

 Why Bother Creating a Knowledge Base?

 I've mentioned some impressive numbers for SaaS in general but why create a Knowledge Base?
 Surely you can hire support agents in-house or outsource them?
-Isn't live chat and bots enough?
+Isn't live chat and AI bots enough?

 I'm not here to shill you a Knowledge Base.